takeradi/takeradi-blog/source/_posts/Javascript-101-Closures.md

 Hope that clears the main concept.

-# Practical Examples of Closure
+# Practical Examples of Closures
-You will see many theoretical examples of Closure being thrown around to understand the concept of closure.
-But we all know that practically applying the concept contributes the most actually understanding it.
+You will see many theoretical examples being thrown around to understand the concept of closures.
+But when do we actually use Closures?

 You will find this [Stackoverflow question](http://stackoverflow.com/questions/2728278/what-is-a-practical-use-for-a-closure-in-javascript) to be very useful for this.